JRazek/reduce_kernel/task.md

 For this specific iteration step, in the end, block_i will write to exactly ith memory cell in the output buffer.
 This is relevant, as again in the next iteration, output buffer may be reused as a new input buffer.

+With the given planning and execution, this should generalize to any number of steps.

 ### Solution 2
 Use cooperative groups, I would need to actually research this more though.